Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

-\begin{itemize} \item Offer hands-on experience in programming quantum algorithms, bridging the gap between theory and practice. \item Facilitate interaction with Ph.D. students and industry professionals to gain insights into real-world challenges and how they are addressed. \item Foster collaborative learning through Q\&A sessions and practical exercises, encouraging active student participation. \end{itemize}

-\paragraph{Adaptation to the ECFQT} For this course, the combination of the \circledP{P3} qualification profile with the Quantum Computing and Simulations domain (5) from the content map leads to the target profile of \textbf{QC literate person}.
-The description and qualifications are shown in Table III.
-Fig. 5 illustrates the proficiency triangle and its levels description, and Fig. 6 shows the chosen focus contents. \textbf{Note:} To ensure alignment with the framework's example personas, recommended learning paths, and suggested general conditions for the course's qualification profile (P1 and P3 in our case), students can consult the general qualification profile described in the framework.
+\textbf{Note:} To ensure alignment with the framework's example personas, recommended learning paths, and suggested general conditions for the course's qualification profile (P1 and P3 in our case), students can consult the general qualification profile described in the framework.
 Although no specific content combination may be applied, this section covers general profiles, and the specific ones should also adhere to these guidelines.